Esophageal Cancer FAQs

 - What are some things you should know about chemotherapy for esophageal cancer?

 When used to treat esophageal cancer, chemotherapy can sometimes cause dysphagia, or difficulty swallowing.
 It can also cause other side effects, such as loss of appetite, changes in taste and sores or infections in the mouth.
 Prepare for chemo by learning about the side effects and tips for managing them.

 - When should I see an esophageal cancer specialist?

 You should see your physician if you notice symptoms associated with esophageal cancer, such as difficulties swallowing, heartburn pain or persistent coughing, hoarseness or hiccups.
 Your physician will be able to examine you and determine whether you should see an esophageal cancer specialist for further diagnostic testing.

 - What are the risks of esophageal cancer surgery?

-- How to find the best esophageal cancer treatment center for you
+- How do you find the best esophageal cancer treatment center for you?

-- Five ways to prepare for esophageal cancer surgery
+- What should I do to prepare for esophageal cancer surgery?

-- Three activities to avoid after esophageal cancer surgery
+- Are there any activities to avoid after having esophageal cancer surgery?

 If you have been diagnosed with esophageal cancer and would like to get more information about the treatments that can give you the best chance at achieving a favorable outcome and an improved quality of life, schedule a consultation at Moffitt by calling 1-888-663-3488 or fill out a new patient registration form online.
 We see patients with and without referrals.